Vector Field-Guided Learning Predictive Control for Motion Planning of Mobile Robots with Uncertain Dynamics: Introduction

-There exist two categories of RL-based IMPC studies; i.e., model-based and model-free ones.
+There exist two main categories of RL-based IMPC studies; i.e., model-based and model-free ones.
 Obtaining a precise dynamic model is nontrivial due to internal factors such as system nonlinearity, and external factors such as uneven terrain, and slippery surfaces.
-The advantage of model-free RL methods lies in their independence from precise models, but they require many training samples for learning, resulting in much training time and very high risk.
-Efficient model-based RL approaches have shown their effectiveness in real-world applications\cite{10271561,9756946}.
-However, since the real-world robot dynamics are often uncertain or even unknown, model-based RL (MBRL) approaches struggle to achieve satisfactory reliability.
-This is due to: 1) The accuracy and adaptability of current data-driven modeling methods are insufficient.
-2) The online learning efficiency of MBRL is too low to achieve fast convergence.
+The advantage of model-free RL methods lies in their independence from precise models.
+However, they still lack generalization ability to the unseen scenarios and data-efficiency of policy learning.
+Efficient model-based RL (MBRL) approaches have shown their effectiveness in real-world applications\cite{10271561,9756946}.
+Since real-world robot dynamics are often uncertain and even unknown, MBRL approaches struggle to achieve satisfactory reliability.
+This is due to: (1) The online adaptability of current data-driven modeling methods is insufficient; (2) The safety terms in the reward function may lead to policy divergence of RL-based motion planning algorithms.
+Motivated by the two challenges, we propose compensating for the data-driven model online and adopting a receding-horizon actor-critic framework (also called Learning Predictive Control\cite{xu2018learning}, LPC) to ensure the convergence of planning policies in the prediction horizons.

-To realize motion planning of mobile robots with unknown dynamics in obstacle-dense scenarios, we propose a Vector Field-guided Learning Predictive Control (VF-LPC) approach.
+To realize motion planning of mobile robots with uncertain/unknown dynamics in obstacle-dense scenarios, we propose a Vector Field-guided Learning Predictive Control (VF-LPC) approach.
 Specifically, the guiding level plans preliminary trajectories fast to avoid dense static obstacles.
-The optimal performance under the unknown system dynamics and the safety constraints from (suddenly appearing) moving obstacles are optimized by solving the Hamilton–Jacobi–Bellman (HJB) equation online in prediction horizons.
-In particular, we introduce a sparsification technique in the model compensation and finite-horizon actor-critic learning processes to improve the online efficiency and control performance.
+The optimal performance under the uncertain/unknown system dynamics and the safety constraints from (suddenly appearing) moving obstacles are optimized by solving the Hamilton–Jacobi–Bellman (HJB) equation online in prediction horizons.
+In particular, we introduce a sparsification technique in the model compensation and finite-horizon actor-critic learning processes to improve online efficiency and IMPC performance.
 The contributions of this paper are summarized as follows: